zkcrossteam/zkc-state/README.md

 So if a address is 0x19281, then index = 0x19281 + (1u32<<20) - 1 = 1152511.

 ## How to calculate leaf data manually
-Leaf data must be a uint32[] array, can use the below command to convert between base64 value and uint32[] array.
+Leaf data must be a uint8[32] array, the below command can be used to convert between base64 value and uint[32] array.

 e.g
+### Get value
 ```
 curl -v -H token:abc "http://rpc.zkcross.org:50000/v1/leaves?index=1152511"
 ```